-These oven baked parmesan zucchini chips are cirspy, thin cut slices of zucchini covered in a crunchy mixture of breadcrumbs and parmesan cheese.
-Baking these in the oven at a high temperature allows them to develop that perfect crunch in every bite.
-Serve these with the fresh tomato dipping sauce that is so good you could eat it with a spoon!
+These are the best Oven Baked Zucchini Fries.
+They are covered in a crunchy mixture of breadcrumbs and parmesan cheese.
+Baking these in the oven at a high temperature allows them to develop that crispy perfection in every bite.

-These crispy zucchini chips are a perfect appetizer to serve before a meal.
-They also make a great, healthy snack option or a perfect side with your dinner.
-The parmesan breading really helps to make these veggie chips a bit more appealing to someone who typically may not be a fan!
+These crispy oven baked zucchini fries are great as a side dish or served as an appetizer!
+They also make a great, healthy snack option!
+The parmesan breading really helps to make these veggie fries a bit more appealing to someone who typically may not be a fan of zucchini!

 Why You Will Love These

 - The parmesan breading.
-The parmesan cheese mixed with seasonsed breadcrumbs is such a flavorful combo.
-Allowing them to get crispy and golden in the oven really brings these flavors out.
+The parmesan cheese mixed with seasonsed panko breadcrumbs is such a flavorful combo.
+Allowing them to get crispy and golden in the oven really brings these flavors out too.

 - The texture.
-Cutting the zucchini thin and coating them in the breading really provides the best opportunity for these chips to get extra crispy and crunchy.
+Coating the zucchini spears in the breading really provides the best opportunity for these chips to get extra crispy and crunchy.

 Step by Step Instructions

-Here is how to make these easy zucchini chips.
+Here is how to make these parmesan zucchini fries.
 For a full ingredient list and insturctions, see the recipe card below.

-STEP 1: Preheat your oven to 425°F and line two baking sheets with parchment paper or silicone mats.
+STEP 1: Preheat your oven to 425°F and line two baking sheets with parchment paper.

-STEP 2: In a shallow bowl, combine the breadcrumbs, parmesan cheese, salt, black pepper, and garlic powder.
-Stir this to combine and set it aside.
+STEP 3: In a medium sized bowl, combine the breadcrumbs, parmesan, garlic powder, salt, and pepper.
+Stir to combine.

 - Try a mixture of zucchini and summer squash for a little variety.